What Is Proof of Reserves?

 Chainlink Proof of Reserve provides smart contracts with the data needed to calculate the true collateralization of any on-chain asset backed by off-chain or cross-chain reserves.
 Operated by a decentralized network of oracles, Chainlink Proof of Reserve enables the autonomous auditing of collateral in real-time, helping ensure user funds are protected from unforeseen fractional reserve practices and other fraudulent activity from off-chain custodians.
 Rather than forcing users to trust paper guarantees made by custodians, Chainlink PoR can be deployed for automated on-chain audits that give users a superior guarantee of an asset’s underlying collateralization and generate a higher degree of transparency for the crypto asset ecosystem around asset collateralization.

 Furthermore, Chainlink PoR is also increasingly being used to help secure the minting, redeeming, and burning of wrapped assets.
-Once Chainlink PoR determines that wrapped tokens are undercollateralized, Chainlink Keepers can be used to halt the minting, redeeming, and burning of wrapped tokens.
+Once Chainlink PoR determines that wrapped tokens are undercollateralized, Chainlink Automation can be used to halt the minting, redeeming, and burning of wrapped tokens.

 Proof of Reserve for Cross-Chain Assets